 The recipe for the cookies is basically the same.
 Just like the peach cobbler cookies, the crumb topping is folded into the cookie dough.
 The filling is the only thing that changes.
 Don't worry, they are still super delicious.

 For the filling, I used Gala apples.
 Gala is not normally my go-to when baking with apples.
-I typically use Granny Smith, but I had a few of these in the house so, I figured I would give it a shot.
+I typically use Granny Smith, but I had a few of these in the house, so I figured I would give it a shot.
 Turns out that Gala apples work great!
 They have a natural sweetness that comes out when they are baked.
-You could use any apple for the filling, so if you don't want to use Gala don't worry.
+You could use any apple for the filling, so if you don't want to use Gala, don't worry.

 Why I Love These Apple Pie Cookies